A probabilistic approach for acoustic emission based monitoring techniques: with application to structural health monitoring: Application to landing gear

 An important step worth mentioning here is on dye-penetrant visual inspections that were carried out periodically throughout the experiment.
 The outcome of each visual inspection is represented by the colour of the dashed vertical lines included in the figures, where: (1) blue is for no evident fracture, (2) yellow is for possible fracture, and (3) red is for a confirmed surface fracture.
 Carrying out this simple step adds special value to this dataset, since it gives one means to validate the performance of a novelty detector.
 That is, the monitoring system should be expected to flag an abnormal operation prior to the first \say{possible fracture} given by the visual inspection.
 The green lines here indicate the instances when the applied load was increased.

 In an ideal scenario, where background AE activity is almost non-existent, a sudden up-turn in energy should indicate anomalous activity, likely to have been caused by crack nucleation or growth.
 However, as demonstrated in this case, it is in fact difficult to discern any clear patterns in the dataset that can reliably indicate the presence of damage.
 The small load contribution administered by the sliding tube proves to have a substantial effect on the overall AE activity.
-Figures \ref{fig:p6_counts} and \ref{fig:p6_energy} are clear examples on how overwhelming AE datasets can get in practice.
+Figure \ref{fig:CompleteSet} illustrates a clear example on how overwhelming AE datasets can get in practice.

 The idea here is to have the DP-PMM cluster the waveforms by their counts.
 It is assumed that count-rates corresponding to anomalous AE events will somewhat deviate from those corresponding to benign events.
 By clustering the AE events, closer attention can be paid to the inferred clusters that are characterised by the growth and development of fracture.
 Other features from these clusters, such as energy, can then be monitored to determine the health-state of the lug.